-New York City Racial Discrimination Attorneys
+New York City Racial Discrimination Attorney

-Race-based discrimination is illegal under federal, state and New York City laws.
+Race-based or racial discrimination is illegal under federal, state and New York City laws.
 Race discrimination comes in many forms, some are subtle, while others are blatantly apparent.
 Some examples of racial discrimination in the workplace include:

 - Being subjected to ethnic slurs